About me

 I am a physicist with a passion for unraveling the complexities of the natural world through computational and mathematical modeling.
 My research focuses on the intersection between complex systems science and ecology, with particular interest on disease modelling, macroecology and AI applications.
 During my time as a PhD student thus far, I have developed theoretical and data-driven models to address timely problems in Ecology.
 The developed methods tackle a variety of current challenges related to biodiversity loss caused by anthropogenic pressures, including the spread of emergent diseases, ocean acidification, and the decline of important coastal ecosystems like coral reefs or seagrass meadows.

 As a physicist by training, my approach to ecological modelling integrates rigorous mathematical principles with complex biological systems.
 I have developed solid mathematical and computational methods for a range of ecological problems, often with the collaboration of experts in Ecology or Biology.
 During the first years of my PhD, I have focused on a more theoretical perspective to study emergent diseases.
-Specifically, I developed a compartmental model to characterise the Mass Mortality Event of Pinna nobilis, an endemic pen-shell of the Mediterranean sea endangered by a parasite-produced disease, which was contrasted with experimental data showing good agreement (Giménez-Romero et al. 2021, _Ecological Modelling_).
-I then extended this model to examine the effects of stochastic fluctuations and parasite mobility, showing that the epidemic threshold is highly influenced by the latter (Giménez-Romero et al. 2022, _Royal Society Open Science_).
+Specifically, I developed a compartmental model to characterise the Mass Mortality Event of Pinna nobilis, an endemic pen-shell of the Mediterranean sea endangered by a parasite-produced disease, which was contrasted with experimental data showing good agreement (Giménez-Romero et al. 2021, Ecological Modelling).
+I then extended this model to examine the effects of stochastic fluctuations and parasite mobility, showing that the epidemic threshold is highly influenced by the latter (Giménez-Romero et al. 2022, Royal Society Open Science).
 These works contributed to the advance of mathematical epidemiology for marine diseases, as compartmental models had been introduced only recently in this field, often lacking detailed mathematical analyses, and spatial dynamics had been largely ignored.
 Similarly, I developed a complex model to characterise _Xylella fastidiosa diseases in Europe, which accounts for the observed abundance patterns of the pathogen’s main vector, Philaenus spumarius (Giménez-Romero et al. 2022, Physical Review E and Giménez-Romero et al. 2023, Phytopathology).
 This was the basis to develop a novel climate-driven epidemiological model that allows to predict the risk of establishment of the disease at a global scale \cite{GimenezRomero2022*CommsBio}, which was hitherto precluded from the lack of theoretical knowledge on how to transform climatic suitability measures to disease risk.
-I next used this model to perform risk assessments for Pierce’s Disease of grapevines based on current climate measures (Giménez-Romero et al. 2022, Communications Biology), future climate conditions (Giménez-Romero et al. 2023, bioRxiv) and high-resolution current climate data (Giménez-Romero et al. 2024, bioRxiv).
+I next used this model to perform risk assessments for Pierce’s Disease of grapevines based on current climate measures (Giménez-Romero et al. 2022, Communications Biology), future climate conditions (Giménez-Romero et al. 2024, Scientific Reports) and high-resolution current climate data (Giménez-Romero et al. 2024, bioRxiv).
 I also developed a temperature-based model to control the population of Phileanus spumarius (Lago et al. 2023, Environmental Entomology) and suggested new control strategies that could be designed Giménez-Romero et al. 2023, Phytopathology.

 During the last years I have focused on data-driven methods to tackle other global ecological problems.
 Specifically, I developed a deep-learning model based on Long-Short Term Memory neural networks to reconstruct pH time series in which missing data is present due to sensor failures, which is crucial to properly monitor ocean acidification (Flecha et al 2022, Scientific Reports).
 Similarly, I developed a deep-learning framework based on Convolutional Neural Networks to map the distribution of Posidonia oceanica seagrass meadows, an important endangered coastal ecosystem, from satelltie imagery (Giménez-Romero et al. 2024, bioRxiv).
 Finally, I studied the spatial properties of coral reefs at a global scale following a purely data science perspective, finding universal laws (macroecological patterns independent of the reefs’ location) describing their geometry and size distribution (under review).